Sauze d'Oulx Ski Area & Lift Pass

 For the non-skiers in the group, walkers can purchase an ‘Ascent & Descent’ pass for €18.
 You can go up all three lifts in Sauze as a walker (Clotes, Sportinia & Jovenceaux), although you can’t come back down the Jovenceaux lift, and should instead come down the Sportinia lift.
 The other types of lift pass provide access to just a specific area and only a few chair lifts.

-The Via Lattea ski area has 3 snow parks and one additional boarder cross.
+Study the Sauze d’Oulx Piste map, and you’ll see the Via Lattea ski area has 3 snow parks and one additional boarder cross.
 However, it’s worth noting that the parks are not always open and depend on the snow conditions and weather forecast.

 Sauze d’Oulx